-In addition to visiting the Coba ruins, consider visiting one of nearby cenotes.
-The refreshing limestone sinkholes are ideal way to cool off after the cycle ride through the ruins.
+In addition to visiting the Coba ruins, consider visiting one of the nearby cenotes.
+The refreshing limestone sinkholes are an ideal way to cool off after the cycle ride through the ruins.

 GOOD TO KNOW:

-Cenotes can be usually found on a privately owned land.
+Cenotes are usually on privately owned land.
 As a result, expect to pay the entrance fee to each cenote; it is about MXN 55 ($3 or £2).

 WHERE ARE THE COBA RUINS LOCATED?